roihezkiyahu/HITL-demo/blog_post.md

     return {"messages": [response], "approved": False}
 ```

-Key points:
-- Ensures a system message is present (consistent agent behavior)
-- Handles edge case where model returns tool results but no content
-- Returns a new message appended to the state (thanks to `add_messages`, it accumulates)
+This node starts by ensuring a system message is always present at the beginning, which keeps the agent's behavior consistent across invocations.
+It then calls the model with the current conversation messages.
+The code handles an edge case where the model returns tool results but no content, which can happen when search results come back but the model hasn't summarized them yet.
+In that scenario, it prompts the model to provide a summary.
+The key point is that all responses get appended to the state via the `add_messages` handler, so the conversation history accumulates naturally with each node invocation.

 ### The Approval Node: Interrupting for Human Decision

-The approval node is where the magic happens:
+The approval node is where the multi-turn loop's pause mechanism lives:

 ```python
 def human_approval_node(state: AgentState):